The State of the City of Portland (Aim Ideas Summit 2017)- 5:00

 This segment highlights the City of Portland by Mayor Randy Geesaman.
-Hosted by Taylor Bennett.
-Part 1 of 1.

 Bennett: Quality of life seems to be a topic for a lot of communities.
-What is Portland doing when it comes to quality of life for residents
+What is Portland doing when it comes to quality of life for residents?

 Geesaman: The number one thing we started two years ago is a brand new water park.
 It was a huge success with 288 donors.
 We want to take that further along and what can we do that will attract people to the downtown area.
 We need to get some new businesses in there and some incubator programs.
 We've got some great ideas.